MicrosoftDocs/azure-docs/articles/azure-functions/durable/durable-functions-concepts.md

 ms.topic: conceptual
 ms.date: 12/06/2018
 ms.author: azfuncdf
-#Customer intent: As a developer, I want to understand the core concepts and patterns that Azure Durable Functions supports so that I can evaluate this technology to solve my application development challenges.
+#Customer intent: As a developer, I want to understand the core concepts and patterns that Azure Durable Functions supports, so I can evaluate this technology to solve my application development challenges.
 ---

 # Durable Functions patterns and technical concepts (Azure Functions)